ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 flow control credit (see {{Section 4 of QUIC}}) to indirectly limit the sending rate of a peer.

 Some applications offer options for rate control that can offer superior outcomes.
-Real-time and streaming video applications are able to adjust video quality to fit within a target throughput.
-For instance, an HTTP Live Streaming client {{?HLS=RFC8216}} can ask for lower bitrate, lower quality media segments.
+Applications that are able to adapt bit rates, such as real-time and streaming video applications, can adjust video quality to fit within a target throughput.
+For instance, an HTTP Live Streaming {{?HLS=RFC8216}} or DASH {{DASH}}
+client can ask for lower bitrate, lower quality media segments.

 # Conventions and Definitions